The 2024 AES New York Student Recording Competition

-The Student Recording Competition Submission Link will be emailed in your All-Access Student Convention Registration confirmation email.
+2) The Student Recording Competition submission link will be emailed in your registration confirmation.

-Presentations, winners, and prizes announced during the Madrid convention.
+Presentations, winners, and prizes announced during the New York convention.

 (* Dates subject to change, keep checking back here.)